Supply Chain Initiatives

 We go beyond compliance with the laws, regulations, and social norms of the countries where we operate and engage in procurement initiatives that conform to international standards and guidelines to meet stakeholder expectations.
 Our code of conduct aligns with the RBA Code of Conduct compiled by the Responsible Business Alliance (RBA), and we ask our suppliers to adhere to the same Code of Conduct.
 We believe that by doing so, we can create products that meet our customers' needs with all materials and components conforming to their respective specifications and quality standards.

 We monitor the status of suppliers' initiatives with respect to our Sustainable Procurement Policy by performing supplier evaluations, asking suppliers to answer various questionnaires, including self-assessment questionnaires ("SAQs"), and conducting audits.
-In this activity, we value open dialogues with our suppliers and support their improvement efforts as needed.
+We request suppliers to make improvements when necessary, monitor their progress in implementing such improvements, and verify their effectiveness.
+In this activity, we value open and meaningful dialogues with our suppliers and support their improvement efforts as needed.

-Initiatives | |
+| Initiatives | |

-Declaration of Partnership Building | Seek coexistence and coprosperity across the entire supply chain. |
+| Declaration of Partnership Building | Seek coexistence and coprosperity across the entire supply chain. |

-QCDS (Quality, Cost, Delivery, Service) | Engage in procurement activities that ensure appropriate quality, pricing, and delivery based on prior agreements with suppliers.
+| QCDS (Quality, Cost, Delivery, and Service) | Engage in procurement activities that ensure appropriate quality, pricing, and delivery based on prior agreements with suppliers.
 This includes providing Key Suppliers with feedback based on their annual QCDS assessments and requesting improvements. |

-Human Rights | Engage in procurement activities that are conscious of human rights, work environments, and worker health and safety. |
+| Human Rights | Engage in procurement activities that are conscious of human rights, work environments, and worker health and safety. |

-Environment | Engage in environmentally conscious procurement activities that focus on reducing environmental burdens in the supply chain. |
+| Environment | Engage in environmentally conscious procurement activities that focus on reducing environmental burdens in the supply chain. |

-Business Continuity Planning (BCP) | Prepare for unforeseen events by formulating a business continuity plan and promoting activities that enhance supply chain resilience. |
+| Business Continuity Planning (BCP) | Prepare for unforeseen events by formulating a business continuity plan and promoting activities that enhance supply chain resilience. |

-Conflict Minerals | Promote responsible procurement of minerals throughout the entire supply chain. |
+| Conflict Minerals | Promote responsible procurement of minerals throughout the entire supply chain. |

-Supplier SAQs and Audits | Ask suppliers to complete SAQs about the RBA Code of Conduct, BCP, and design change management, and conduct on-site audits and interviews so we can request improvements and verify their effectiveness. |
+| Supplier SAQs and Audits | Ask suppliers to complete SAQs about their compliance with our Sustainable Procurement Policy, BCP, and design change management, and, if necessary, conduct on-site audits and interviews to verify their situations.
+Provide feedback, request improvements, and verify the effectiveness of corrective actions. |

-Request for Compliance with Sustainable Procurement Policy and RBA Code of Conduct
+Request for Compliance with Our Sustainable Procurement Policy

 Supplier Program